puffyCid/artemis-api/artemis-docs/docs/API/Helper/nom.md

     return first_data;
   }

   // Now we have arrived at first_data sig.
-We dont care about anything we consumed to get here
+We don't care about anything we consumed to get here
   // We have **NOT** consumed the signature yet! const sig = nomUnsignedFourBytes(first_data.remaining, Endian.Le);
   // Could technically skip this since, `takUntil` has guaranteed that we have 4 bytes remaining.
 Since we searched for `[1, 23, 33, 56]`